 - Contains a description of the property and the date of the foreclosure sale

-- Discloses that the public trustee is obligated to disburse the funds whether or not a finder is used
+- Discloses that the Public Trustee is obligated to disburse the funds whether or not a finder is used (if the funds are still held in escrow by the Public Trustee's office.
+Otherwise they will go through the Great Colorado Payback Program with the State Treasurer)

 - Describes the nature of the services that the finder will perform.